wanotaieng/multichain-tx-parser/README.md

 ## Usage

-1. Choose your input method:
+1. Input your transaction:
-   - **JSON Input**: Paste raw transaction JSON
+   - **JSON Input**: Paste raw transaction JSON from any supported chain
    - **Hash Input**: Enter transaction hash

-2. Click "Parse Transaction" to analyze
+2. The system will automatically:

-3. View the:
+   - Detect the blockchain network
-   - Formatted transaction data
+   - Parse the transaction
-   - AI-generated explanation
+   - Generate an AI-powered explanation
-   - Direct link to Aptos Explorer
+   - Provide a link to the appropriate block explorer

 ## Contributing